Immerse Yourself in Ngawha Waiariki Springs

 Packhouse Market Charm: The Packhouse Market is more than just a farmer’s market; it’s a vibrant community hub where locals and visitors come together to enjoy live music, artisan crafts, and delicious food

 Kerikeri offers plenty of free and budget-friendly activities, making it easy to explore the region without spending much.
 From scenic waterfall walks and historic sites to citrus orchards, local markets and family favourites like the Parrot Place, there’s something for every traveller.
 For a full guide to the best free and low-cost experiences, check out our dedicated page below.
-Check It Out HERE!!
+Check Out Free Things To Do HERE!!

 Kerikeri’s top attractions include the historic Mission Station with Kemp House (1821) and the Stone Store (1832), the spectacular Rainbow Falls, the Kerikeri Packhouse Market, Mathews Vintage Cars & Machinery Museum, and scenic horse trekking through local farmland.
 These highlights capture the history, culture, and natural beauty that make Kerikeri so special.